gnss-sdr/gnss-sdr/README.md

 Older distribution releases might work as well, but you will need GCC 4.7 or newer.

 Before building GNSS-SDR, you need to install all the required dependencies.
-If you are using Debian or Ubuntu, this can be done by copying and pasting the following line in a terminal:
+If you are using Debian 8 or Ubuntu 14.10, this can be done by copying and pasting the following line in a terminal:

 ~~~~~~
 $ sudo apt-get install build-essential cmake git libboost-dev libboost-date-time-dev \